eric-rosen/pokemon-ai/blog/starting.md

     - look at the metrics, try to think of 5 other metrics to keep track of
         - look at games for interesting proxies
     - ~~make my own agent and evaluate it against the others~~
-        - I implemented `SwitchingMaxDamage`, it seems to outperform Random in general, and it outperforms `MaxDamage` in rock-paper-scissor, but in OU7-random it is about equal in performance.
+        - I implemented `SwitchingMaxDamage`, it seems to outperform Random in general (gen7-random, rock-paper-scissors), and it outperforms `MaxDamage` in rock-paper-scissor, but in gen7-random it is about equal in performance.
 Any ideas why ?
+            - possible reason: the `type_advantage` is based on the type of the pokemon, not the moveset.
+Confirm this in rock paper scissor by taking away useful type move and show it still choosed based on pokemon type.
+Then make a `type_advatage` that is based on move types (maybe also power?)
 - start looking into MCTS / minmax w/ alpha-beta pruning approach (model based planning)
 - consider: start with small pool of pokemon
     - specify gen 1?